 DaVinci is quite powerful, but has a bit of a learning curve.
 If its 256-page manual doesn't intimidate you, high-level enthusiasts will find a lot of tools at their disposal.

-Note: DaVinci Resolve is now on version 17, and the latest build includes a major upgrade to Fairlight, its audio editing workspace.
+DaVinci Resolve is now on version 17, and the latest build includes a major upgrade to Fairlight, its audio editing workspace.
 It also gives free users the ability to collaborate on a project simultaneously — something that you previously had to pay for.
 Previous versions have included the addition of a Neural Engine that uses machine learning for such things as facial recognition and speed warp.
 It also has a new Cut Page, a streamlined interface for editors who need to turn projects around quickly.
 The next version, DaVinci Resolve 17, is currently in open beta.

 Read our full DaVinci Resolve 17 review.

 How to choose the best video editing software for you

 Free or Fee?

 There’s no reason for the occasional video jockey to fork over any cash, as there are plenty of free apps available for both Windows and Mac.
 In fact we also have a list of the best free video editing software.
 But while the deciding factors for free and paid software may appear to be based on cold hard cash, that’s not the whole story.